LLELA is open 7 days per week, from 7 a.m to 7 p.m.

 - The Beaver Pond is completely full after recent heavy rains.
 Staff has checked the first half of the route and partially flagged it with orange tape.
 The second half is not yet flagged and has some downed trees.
 If you choose to kayak on the pond, please give a report to the gatehouse staff regarding the conditions you encounter.

-- The kayak/canoe put-in at the Elm Fork is open, but is currently recommended only for paddlers with swift water experience.
+- The kayak/canoe put-in at the Elm Fork is CLOSED due to a large water release through Lewisville Dam.
 You can always check the current water flow rate at the Corps of Engineers' web site.
 If the water release rate is higher than 600 cfs, the river is recommended only for paddlers with swift water experience.
 It is your responsibility to determine whether your skills match the current river conditions before you decide to launch.
 Above 3,000 cfs, the river is closed to all boating activity.
 Please use caution.
 There are many strainers, downed trees, and other hazards in the river.
 Important, please read: More information about kayaking at LLELA.
+You will need to organize a vehicle shuttle at a downstream takeout point, paddling back upstream to take out at LLELA is not possible due to strong currents at the dam outflow.

 For more information contact email@example.com